 Our partnering institutions provide additional experiences in arts integration methodology to complete the certificate program:

-The Maryland Artist/Teacher Institute (MATI) and Crossing Borders/Breaking Boundaries programs, offered through the University of Maryland, each afford participants a week-long summer residence program in arts integration and long-range strategic planning for their classrooms.
+The Maryland Artist/Teacher Institute (MATI), offered through the University of Maryland, affords participants a week-long summer residence program in arts integration and long-range strategic planning for their classrooms.

 Course work created and taught by TU and UMBC is focused on incorporating the arts with non-arts disciplines and evaluating student progress through the creation of electronic portfolios.

 Course work through Johns Hopkins University focuses on how themes in the neurological and cognitive sciences intersect with research-based instruction and meaningful integration of the arts.

 Completion of a bachelor’s degree from an accredited institution of higher education.

 Teaching experience is required.

-• Applicants must submit a graduate application to the Graduate School Office.
+Applicants must submit a graduate application to University Admissions.

-For information on all matters related to admissions, fees, or registration, please contact the Graduate School at 410-704-2501.
+For information on all matters related to admissions, fees, or registration, please contact University Admissions, 410-704-2113.